dootsnaps/Chunky-Lookbook/Materials.md

 <img src="https://i.imgur.com/UEGaqys.png">

 Here's a higher IoR.
-As the [critical angle](https://en.wikipedia.org/wiki/Total_internal_reflection#Critical_angle) gets smaller and smaller, the amount of light reflected off the air/water boundary is increased:
+As the difference in IoR between air and water increases, the [critical angle](https://en.wikipedia.org/wiki/Total_internal_reflection#Critical_angle) gets smaller and smaller, and the amount of light reflected off the air/water boundary is increased:

 <img src="https://i.imgur.com/thXGZSp.png">